Learning difficulties among students when applying Amp\`ere-Maxwell's law and its implications for teaching: Introduction

 Incorporating J.C.
 Maxwell’s displacement current into Ampère’s law was a milestone in developing his electromagnetic theory of light.
 This generalization of Ampere’s law, also known as Ampère-Maxwell’s law, alongside Gauss’s laws for electric and magnetic fields and Faraday’s law, provides the fundamental equations for classic electromagnetic theory known as ‘Maxwell’s laws or equations’.
 Many studies have been run to address students’ difficulties when applying these laws.
 This research has mainly focussed on Gauss’s law for electric fields, Ampère’s law and Faraday’s law.

 The difficulties associated with teaching Gauss's law have received considerable attention.
-In particular, it has been observed that a high percentage of students apply it by rote which generates confusion between concepts included in the law such as the concepts of flow and field, flow and electric current, not understanding the meaning of the surface integral operator \cite{pepper2010,pepper2012,guisasola2003analisis,guisasola2008gauss,Campos2023,atasoy2013effect}, confusion between the charge distribution symmetry and the geometry, and between open and closed surfaces \cite{singh2006,Li_2018}.
-In relation to the magnetic fields generated by constant currents, when applying Ampere’s Law, the students are likely to show that they do not understand the meaning of the equation.
-This unsteady comprehension leads students to analyse incorrectly, such as considering that circulation can always be expressed as the product of the magnetic field times the length of the curve, supposing that when the net current is null, the magnetic field is also null, or confusing the concepts of circulation, flow and magnetic field \cite{guisasola2008gauss,Campos2023,atasoy2013effect,wallace2010,Campos2023,Hernandez2023}.
-Regarding electromagnetic induction, it has been found that students believe that the \textit{electromotive force} (emf) or the induced current can be generated by a static magnetic field \cite{Saarelainen_2007,thong2008some,guisasola2013university} and they do not know the difference between a Columbian electric field and an induced electric field \cite{thong2008some}.
+In particular, it has been observed that a high percentage of students apply it by rote which generates confusion between concepts included in the law such as the concepts of flux and field, not understanding the meaning of the surface integral operator \cite{pepper2010,pepper2012,guisasola2003analisis,guisasola2008gauss,Campos2023}, confusion between the charge distribution symmetry and the geometry, and between open and closed surfaces \cite{singh2006,Li_2018}.
+In relation to the magnetic fields generated by constant currents, {students often show a lack of understanding about the application of Ampère’s law.
+This difficulty leads them to incorrect reasoning, such as considering that circulation can always be expressed as the product of the magnetic field times the length of the curve, supposing that when the net current is null, the magnetic field is also null, or confusing the concepts of circulation, flux and magnetic field \cite{guisasola2008gauss,Campos2023,atasoy2013effect,wallace2010,Campos2023,Hernandez2023}.
+Regarding electromagnetic induction, it has been found that students believe that the \textit{electromotive force} (emf) or the induced current can be generated by a static magnetic field \cite{Saarelainen_2007,thong2008some,guisasola2013university} and they do not know the difference between a Coulomb electric field and an induced electric field \cite{thong2008some}.
 When they apply Faraday’s law, they confuse the circuit area with the integration area \cite{zuza2012} and they find it hard to apply Lenz’s law \cite{Bagno1997}.